benjie/.dev/rfcs/FragmentArguments.md

 With this change, we can just treat deduplicated fragment spreads as being keyed by (name, arguments) rather than just by name.
-When visiting child selections, we need to apply any fragment argument values (basically replace them with either variable or const values), and then any time we encounter duplicated fragment spreads with different arguments within merging selections, we consider that invalid.
+When visiting child selections, we need to apply any fragment argument values (basically replace them with either variable or const​ values), and then any time we encounter duplicated fragment spreads with different arguments within merging selections, we consider that invalid.